 The Terrorways outside the newly opened flash McDonalds in Queen Street – Chris Orange, Dean Martelli and John No-One.

 Iggy Pop is interviewed by Colin Hogg (Auckland Star) in July 1979.

-On a Windsor Castle Saturday afternoon, Nigel Russell gets his involuntary “I Wish I was in Toy Love” shirt from Chris Knox.
+On a Windsor Castle Saturday afternoon, Nigel Russell gets his involuntary “I Wish I was in Toy Love” shirt from Mike Dooley.

-Chris Orange and Karl Van Bergen of The Features walk to the stage on a quiet Saturday afternoon at Liberty Stage.
+Chris Orange and Karel Van Bergen of The Features walk to the stage on a quiet Saturday afternoon at Liberty Stage.
 Posters on the venue include Blondie’s 1979 Eat To The Beat album.

 The Ramones toured in July 1980.
 Johnny is upstaged by a retro phone in this photo.